-The UAMS Division of Hematology/Oncology within the Department of Internal Medicine, has partnered with the Center for Distance Health to create a statewide system of support for patients with sickle cell disease, and for the physicians who care for them.
+The UAMS Division of Hematology/Oncology, Department of Internal Medicine, and the Center for Distance Health have partnered to create a statewide system of support for patients with Sickle Cell Disease, and for the physicians who care for them.

 The University of Arkansas for Medical Sciences (UAMS) has an opportunity to coordinate the care of adults with sickle cell disease in Arkansas.
 The legislature has provided funds for UAMS to develop a program that would benefit this underserved, minority population.
 As UAMS improves and standardizes the treatment of patients with sickle cell disease through the Adult Sickle Cell Clinical Program (ASCCP), not only will this minority population experience relief of suffering, but the entire state will also experience an improved well-being.